 All too often, we mindlessly measure our success using others’ yardsticks.
-The truth is that collectively we are buying more and more things and even planning a constant rotation of Instagram-appropriate, “epic” experiences.
+The truth is that we are spending an ever-increasing among of time and money to plan a constant rotation of Instagram-appropriate, “epic” experiences.
 Still, we do not feel any more joyous.
 Actually, our collective joie de vivre is at an all-time low.
-Only 31% of Americans said that they were very happy in 2018; in 2020, that plummeted to an astounding 14%.
+Only 31% of Americans said they were very happy in 2018; in 2020, that plummeted to an astounding 14%.
 Yet, to look at social media, 100% of people sharing their lives with their followers seem nearly ecstatic.
-This disconnect leads heavy social media users to develop depression and anxiety at higher rates than people who use these platforms less.
+Unfortunately, this disconnect leads heavy social media users to develop depression and anxiety at higher rates than people who use these platforms less.

 Sometimes if we sit still for a while, we realize that the thing we thought we value represents something else.
 Some people believe that they value money when they actually value the freedom that money can provide.
 Or they feel that they value esteem and recognition when it’s a social connection that they desire.
 If you can’t explain why you want to achieve something, it’s not a value of yours; it’s something that you’ve been told you should value.